By Wendy White, CMO, Egencia

 - Choose rental car providers with hybrid and electric vehicles

 The CO2 dashboards in Egencia Analytics Studio help our customers monitor their travel program's carbon footprint.
 The dashboard data is key to understanding performance and measuring sustainability success.

 "The Egencia CO2 dashboard is brilliant for us.
 It gives us visibility of our carbon impact, and the footprint we have as a business.
 It helps us to understand and educate our travelers as well.
 We want to educate travelers on the impact of flying long haul business class, first-class, or economy.
 We've all got to play a part in the fight against climate change, and the dashboard gives us data we can use to influence and change behaviors."

-— Michael McSperrin, global head of facilities and support services at Alexander Mann Solutions.
+— Michael McSperrin, global head of facilities and support services, Alexander Mann Solutions

 Define the KPIs for your program's policies so you can track your progress:

 - Travel policy: Use the points from section two (above) to set specific, measurable goals and determine how you'll decide if they've been successful

 - Suppliers: Use part three (above) to measure whether your travelers are frequently using the sustainable suppliers you've suggested, shifting from air to rail, and choosing green car rentals

 - Traveler well-being: Include features like number of days per trip, night flights taken, and mileage used